 Which antibiotic you get and how long you take it depend on your urine culture results.

 Which Antibiotic Will Work Best?

 Your doctor will take a urine sample to confirm that you have a UTI.
 Then the lab will grow the germs in a dish for a couple of days to find out which type of bacteria you have.
 This is called a culture.
 It’ll tell your doctor what type of germs caused your infection.
-He’ll likely prescribe one of the following antibiotics to treat it before the culture comes back:
+They’ll likely prescribe one of the following antibiotics to treat it before the culture comes back:

 Which medication and dose you get depends on whether your infection is complicated or uncomplicated.

 “Uncomplicated” means your urinary tract is normal.
 “Complicated” means you have a disease or problem with your urinary tract.
 You could have a narrowing of your ureters, which are the tubes that carry urine from your kidneys to your bladder, a narrowing in the urethra which transports urine from the bladder out of the body, or, you might have a blockage like a kidney stone or an enlarged prostate (in men).

 To treat a complicated infection, your doctor might prescribe a higher dose of antibiotics.
 If your UTI is severe or the infection is in your kidneys, you might need to be treated in a hospital or doctor's office with high-dose antibiotics you get through an IV.